 Canon Envirothon Competition: The Canon Envirothon – North America’s largest high school environmental competition – is an annual youth environmental competition taking place over five days during the summer (August 1-7, 2010).
 Teams must demonstrate their knowledge of environmental science and natural resource management at five training/testing stations. www.envirothon.org

-Volvo Adventure, in partnership with the United Nations Environment Program, recognizes and rewards students’ environmental activities.
+Volvo Adventure and United Nations Environment Program Competition: Volvo Adventure, in partnership with the United Nations Environment Program, recognizes and rewards students’ environmental activities.
 Finalists receive a trip to Sweden for the final judging and awards ceremony.
 Three prizes are awarded, including a grand prize of $10,000.
 To enter the competition students, must form a team of two to five members between 13 and 16 years of age plus one adult team leader.
 Teams plan and perform an environmental project and submit the finished project for judging.
 Submission deadline is January 31, 2011. www.volvoadventure.org/home.aspx

 The above competition information comes from Planet-Connect.org.
-High School students interested in keeping up with conservation news, including contests, awards, and scholarship info can check it out here
+High School students interested in keeping up with conservation news, including contests, awards, and scholarship info can check it out here.

 Are you a film maker interested in conservation issues?
 This next grant may be just the thing you've been looking for: The Hawaii Community Foundation presents: The Pikake Fund; a grant given for film and video projects about environmental protection.